niksxox/JurisIntel/README.md

   with the declared purpose of access attached
 - **Manage Users** (Admin only) — provision accounts; no public sign-up

-## What I need from you to close the remaining 🟡 gaps

-1. **Zoho Catalyst**: project ID, org ID, and an OAuth token (or a direct Postgres/MySQL connection string if your Data Store exposes one).
-Drop into `backend/app/zoho_catalyst.py` / `DATABASE_URL` — nothing else changes, the app is already database-agnostic.
-2. **Teammate's AI module**: tell me what it exposes (URL? function?) and it's a swap into `nl_parser.py` / `chat.py`, both isolated for this.
-3. **Real image generation**: send an API key (OpenAI/Gemini/Stability) and I'll wire it in alongside the existing SVG schematic in `scene.py`.
-4. **District/station-level real crime data**, if/when it exists, to replace the synthetic hotspot view on the Trends tab with real numbers.

-## Notes for your submission

-- **Case-level data is synthetic** (`backend/app/seed.py`), fixed random seed — say so explicitly if you demo this to judges.
-The **statewide trend statistics are real** (Karnataka SCRB 2021–2024) — also worth saying.
-- Sessions are in-memory-token based (12h expiry), which is enough to demonstrate real login-gated, admin-provisioned, audited access for a datathon prototype.
-For production, swap `auth.py`'s `login()` / `get_current_user()` for Zoho Catalyst Authentication (or any real auth provider) — every other endpoint already just depends on `get_current_user()` and doesn't care how the token was issued.
-- Chatbot language support is templated, not machine-translated: fixed response phrases are professionally worded per language; free-text data (names, brief facts) stays as recorded in English.

 ## Project layout